walmartlabs/lumbar/docs/libraries.md

 This will replace any file references to *static/images/page-dot.png* in the mixin with *image/page-dot.png* in the project's file structure.
 It's also possible to use the value `true` to specify the exact same file name, just in the local file space and `false` to prevent the file from being output.

+## Additional information

+### Handling Conflicts

+If two libraries define a mixin or module of the same name, lumbar will not be able to resolve them by name alone.
+Under situations such as this mixin's must be included using the fully qualified form:

+    "mixins": [
+      { "name": "banner-carousel", "library": "shared" }
+    }

+Outside of the additional parameter, this does not impact the include operation.

+### File Management

+Lumbar purposefully avoids tackling the hows of getting the shared library files into a location accessible to the project.
+There are too many different needs for this and many existing ways for doing package management.

+There are many ways that this can be done, each with their own pros and cons.
+Some investigated by the WalmartLabs team included:

+1. Git Submodules
+1. Git Subtrees
+1. npm
+1. bower